Malaysia's PM denies fraud, says ex-PM Mahathir foments crisis

 He said he believed that Mahathir was working with “foreign nationals” to promulgate “this latest lie” and warned that those continuing to mount these attacks should be prepared to face the consequences of their actions.

-Mahathir, who was once Najib’s patron and remains highly influential, has become Najib’s fiercest critic and has called for him to step down over the 1MDB furor.
+Mahathir, who was once Najib’s patron and remains highly influential, has become Najib’s fiercest critic and has called for him to step down over the 1MDB furore.

 Malaysia’s longest-serving prime minister, Mahathir withdrew his support for Najib after the Barisan Nasional coalition fell short of a majority in 2013 elections but retained power.